rahulnaik21/Hand-Gesture-Recognition/README.md

 # Hand-Gesture-Recognition
-# ✋ Handwritten Digit / Hand Gesture Recognition using Machine Learning
+# ✋ Hand Gesture Recognition using Machine Learning

-This project demonstrates how machine learning can be used to recognize **handwritten digits or hand gestures**.
+This project demonstrates how machine learning can be used to recognize ** hand gestures recognition**.
 It covers the full workflow from data preprocessing to model training, evaluation, and prediction.

 ## 📂 Project Structure